Buky-js/Work-Day-Scheduler/README.md

 # Work-Day-Scheduler
 ## Description
-It is a calendar application that allows a user to save events for each hour of the day.
-This application was developed using HTML, CSS, Dayjs, Jquery and Javascript.
+This is a calendar application that allows a user to save events for each hour of the day.
+It was developed using HTML, CSS, Dayjs, Jquery and Javascript.

 ![alt](./Assets/images/screenshot.png)